 Hang out with friends

-With the summer break stretching ahead of us and plenty of time to fill with fun, get busy catching up with old and new friends with picnics, outdoor adventures and playground dates.
-Good old-fashioned fun is a great way of distracting little ones from anxiety, and normal life resuming will help them get back on ‘out and about’ track.
+With the half term stretching ahead of us and plenty of time to fill with fun, get busy catching up with old and new friends with outdoor adventures and playground dates.
+Good old-fashioned fun is a great way of distracting little ones from anxiety, plus the fresh air is an instant booster for good feels.

-Let your children know that it’s okay not to feel okay and talking about their worries will definitely help.
-Restrictions may be lifting, but that doesn’t mean they won’t be feeling miffed by it all: lockdown has been their normality for a big part of their young lives after all!
+Let your children know that it’s okay not to feel okay and that talking about their worries will definitely help.
+Lockdown restrictions may have been lifted, but that doesn’t mean they won’t be feeling miffed by it all: lockdown and the pandemic have been their normality for a big part of their young lives after all!
 Have a look for some picture books to help them deal with their feelings that you can read and discuss together.

 Spread the kindness

 Meeting new friends and discovering new activities will keep children busy, healthy and happy during the school hols for sure.
 We have a few spots left at our own forest school based Holiday Clubs, so get in touch for all the details on how you can book your kids aged 5-11 years in for a summer of awesome.
-We still have spaces left at our Brentwood setting for dates 31 Aug to 3rd September, and at Norsey Woods for August 25, 26 and 27th so pop us an email today at email@example.com to secure your place.
+We still have spaces left at so pop us an email today at email@example.com to secure your place.
 There’s no time to feel anxious when you’re den building, climbing trees and fishing!

 When it comes to managing anxiety in children, you know your kids better than anyone so if you navigate these weird times together, we’re sure everyone will come out the other side smiling.
-And how wonderful it will be to see those smiles minus the masks when the time comes!
-Woohoo to that!
+You’ve got this, parents.